googleads/googleads-mobile-android-mediation/ThirdPartyAdapters/mopub/README.md

 ## Using MoPubAdapter.BundleBuilder
-- The MoPubAdapter.BundleBuilder class can be used to create a bundle with optional information to be passed to the MoPub adapter in an AdRequest:
+- The MoPubAdapter.BundleBuilder class can be used to create a bundle with optional information to be passed to the MoPub adapter in an AdRequest.
+  - The MoPub adapter provides ability to customize the privacy icon size using the extras bundle.
+Values can range from 10 to 30 inclusive.
+The default size for the privacy icon is 20.

     <pre><code>Bundle bundle = new MoPubAdapter.BundleBuilder()
             .setPrivacyIconSizeDp(15)